 Licensing and Copyright

-The Project Board and Project Team all agreed, as responsible clinicians, that the growth references and calculation code should be open source, enabling peer review, improving quality, and developing an international community of practice around these clinical tools .The are published here under GNU Affero GPL3 licence.
+As responsible clinicians, the Project Board and Project Team all agreed the growth references and calculation code should be open source, enabling peer review, improving quality, and development of an international community of practice around these clinical tools.

 Control: control over the open source code still remains completely and exclusively under the control of the RCPCH software development team.

-Modification.
-Outside contributors cannot make any direct changes to our code.
-One of the most commonly heard myths about open source is the accusation that it is inherently insecure because 'anyone can change your code'.
-This is so far from the actual practical reality of open source that it beggars belief that so-called technology industry professionals do indeed believe it.
-Nevertheless, some do, through simple ignorance.
-We can however accept positive improvements and contributions from the community via 'Pull Request' on GitHub, but the development team still control when and how these are introduced.
+Modifications: outside contributors cannot make any direct changes to our code.
+One of the most common myths about open-source software relates to it being insecure because "anyone can change your code".
+This is simply not true.
+However, we can accept positive improvements and contributions from the community via 'Pull Request' on GitHub.
+Even then, the development team still control when and how these are introduced.
 We are under no obligation to accept contributions.

 Ownership: the code and intellectual property is still under the full and outright ownership of the RCPCH.
 This assertion of ownership and copyright is not in any way lessened by releasing the code under an open-source license.

-Licensing.
-The terms of the licenses we issue can be changed for future versions of the software, if this is necessary.
-However we would only do this for reasons of improving the project.
-Multiple licensing models can be used simultaneously, this is called a dual- (or even tri-) licensing arrangement.
+Licensing: if necessary, the terms of the licenses we issue can be changed for future versions of the software.
+However, we would only do this for reasons of improving the project.
+Multiple licensing models can be used simultaneously: this is called a dual- (or even tri-) licensing arrangement.

-Security.
-Allowing outsiders to see the source code does not introduce any security vulnerability whatsoever.
-Security does not come from hiding your code as in the closed-source model, it comes from high standards of security practice using best industry practice, robust cryptography, and modern tools and approaches, such as Factor III of the "12-Factor" application development philosophy
+Security: allowing outsiders to see the source code does not introduce any security vulnerability.
+Security does not come from obscurity - hiding your code, as in the closed-source model.
+It comes from high standards of security practice, using the best industry practices, robust cryptography, and modern tools and approaches, described in Factor III of the "12-Factor" application development philosophy.

 Other myths exist which imply some weakness about open-source projects.
 We are happy to discuss them if required in the dGC Forum.